fqasem/ETL_pipeline_in_python/README.md

 In this notebook you will:

 *   Familiar with the basics of the `BeautifulSoup` Python library
 *   Be able to scrape webpages for data and filter the data

+## Requests_HTTP.ipynb

+*   Understand HTTP
+*   Handle HTTP Requests

+## WorkingWithDifferentFileTypes.ipynb

+*   Working with different file formats